 Promotion Committees of the faculty, in consultation with representatives of the departments responsible for instruction, are charged with making recommendations to Senior Associate Dean for Medical Education, the Dean, and the Executive Faculty regarding progress and promotions of students in each class.
 The Executive Faculty of the School of Medicine has final responsibility for the determination of medical student progress in the school.
 Decisions on the progress of students during the first two years are ordinarily made at the end of each academic year.
-In view of the integrated nature of the curriculum in the final two years, no specific decisions on the progress of students during these final two years, however, may be made at any time as academic performance may dictate.
+In view of the integrated nature of the curriculum in the final two years, no specific decisions on promotion from the third to the fourth year are made.
+Decisions on the progress of students during these final two years, however, may be made at any time as academic performance may dictate.
 Ordinarily, decisions for graduation will be made shortly before commencement in the final year.